bornaskracic/applied-devops/README.md

 1. programatically detect the current version of the application and automatically increment it when the application is built and deployed
 2. test the code before building the Docker image
+3. add one more service (e.g. Postgres database) that is the dependency for the main Web API application (define a `docker-compose` that needs to be copied into the server environment)

 ## Note
 If you have a suggestion on how to improve this example, please open an issue and describe your idea!